Changissnz/selfinterest/README.md

 to a social contract of sorts, is predictable at least in their actions, but as to their thoughts of desires and deliberation, questions remain.
 The artificial axiom influences the self to be a cooperating agent in their surroundings.
-Morality, etiquette, all decisions made by self-interest yet constantly under the influence in some methodological way by the artificial axiom.
+Morality, etiquette, all turned into decisions made by self-interest yet constantly under the influence in some methodological way by the artificial axiom.
 Another aspect that makes the artificial axiom so effectively influential on the self, part of a society no longer completely and closely revolving around the axiom of natural law, is that the artificial axiom is usually the default way of thinking and behaving that they are born into.
 For their own self-interest, downsides great to their relativity in standing by the artificial axiom would logically have to occur for them to reject the artificial axiom while still a member of that society.
 Social